luismdiaz01/dsc160-midterm-group-14/README.md

 - Does this code require other pip packages, software, etc?
 - Does this code need to run on some other (non-datahub) platform?
 (CoLab, etc.)

-In addition to pandas, numpy, matplotlib, and seaborn, the [ETL Notebook](etl.ipynb) requires OpenCV, glob, skimage, and imutils.
+In addition the most update to pandas, numpy, matplotlib, scipy, plotly, PIL, google.colab and seaborn, sklearn(0.22.2.post1) the [ETL Notebook](etl.ipynb) requires OpenCV, glob, skimage, and imutils.
+It can be run on both google CoLab and datahub platforms.

 ## Reference